filodb/FiloDB/README.md

 **Choosing Partition Keys**.

-- Partition keys are the most efficient way to filter data
+- Partition keys are the most efficient way to filter data.
+Remember that, unlike Cassandra, FiloDB is able to efficiently filter any column in a partition key -- even string contains, IN on only one column.
+It can do this because FiloDB pre-scans a much smaller table ahead of scanning the main columnar chunk table.
+This flexibility means that there is no need to populate different tables with different orders of partition keys just to optimize for different queries.
 - If there are too few partitions, then FiloDB will not be able to distribute and parallelize reads.
 - If the numer of rows in each partition is too few, then the storage will not be efficient.
 - If the partition key is time based, there may be a hotspot in the cluster as recent data is all written into the same set of replicas, and likewise for read patterns as well.